Ahmed Nuhu Bamalli

 Ahmed Nuhu Bamalli CFR (born 8 June 1966) is a Nigerian lawyer, banker and diplomat.
 He is the former Nigerian ambassador to Thailand with concurrent accreditation to Myanmar, and the current 19th Fulani Emir of Zazzau, a Nigerian traditional state with headquarters in Zaria, Kaduna State, Nigeria.
 He is the first Emir from the Mallawa ruling house to be enthroned in a century after the dethronement of his grandfather, Emir Alu Dan Sidi in 1920.

+He has a grandchild, Prince Khalid-Nabeel Bamalli who is the second son of the current Durbin Zazzau Mallam Mohammed Aminu Aliyu Bamalli.

 Early life and education

 Bamalli was born in Kwarbai Zaria, Kaduna State, Nigeria.
 He is the second son of Nuhu Bamalli (who once served as Nigeria's Minister of Foreign Affairs).
 He obtained (LLB) law degree in 1989 from at Ahmadu Bello University, and his master's degree in international affairs and diplomacy from the same university in 2002.
 He obtained a post graduate diploma in management from the Enugu State University of Science and Technology in 1998.
 He also attended a fellowship on conflict resolution at the University of York in 2009 and completed a diploma in organizational leadership from the University of Oxford in 2015.
 He also completed the General Management Program (GMP) at Harvard Business School in 2011.